 With over 100 restaurants in Méribel, visitors are spoilt for choice!

-Meribel is blessed with a huge choice when it comes to restaurants and bars – the food is varied, with regional and international cuisine on offer.
+When it comes to restaurants and bars, you'll be spoiled for choice on your ski holidays in Meribel – the food is varied, with regional and international cuisine on offer.
 The wider Three Valley's area provides arguably the world's best choice for foodies looking for gourmet experiences with a packed map full of Michelin stars and other highly regarded accolades.
 Whilst Meribel Centre has the highest concentration of eateries, there's also plenty of options in the surrounding villages too.
 Le 80, in Meribel Centre is a gourmet restaurant serving up a huge choice of meat dishes in a quirky, but stylish interior.
 Another upmarket option in the centre is Le Plantin, where you can find a Wagu steak, Fois Gras and truffle and wild mushrooms featuring heavily on the menu.